matbour/setup-sentry-cli/README.md

 your server URL here.

 #### `token`
-This is the token which will be used by the Sentry CLI to authenticate against the Sentry server.
+This is the token which will be used by the Sentry CLI to enticate against the Sentry server.
 You may generate it on your personal account page.